aarondack/ZenData/README.md

 #ZenData
 This is an API currently in building phases for getting read-only information about players and their heroes from overwatch.

+#To start
+1. Clone the repository
+2. Create a new virtual environment
+3. Install the requirements with ```pip install -r requirements.txt```
+4. Start the server python api/overwatcherapi.py

 #API
 ####Returns a blob of information about your profile including averages as well as complete combat stats for all heroes.
 <pre><b>GET /api/:battlenet</b></pre>